Browse Dictionary: Letter “S”

 reverence, devotion.

-Grammar: noun, nominative case; feminine, singular.
+Grammar : noun, nominative case; feminine, singular.

-Etymology: Rajasthani - sardhā; Braj - sardhā/sradhā; Sanskrit - shraddhā (श्रद्धा - trust, faith).
+Etymology : Rajasthani - sardhā; Braj - sardhā/sradhā; Sanskrit - shraddhā (श्रद्धा - trust, faith).

 sārī

-excellent, supreme, sublime.
+excellent, supreme, sublime, good.

-Grammar: adjective (of karṇī), nominative case; feminine, singular.
+Grammar : adjective (of karṇī), nominative case; feminine, singular.

-Etymology: Braj - sār (excellent, best); Apabhransh - sāru (best, best part); Prakrit - sār (power; wealth); Pali - sār (hard wood; value; important); Sanskrit - sār (सार - hardness of wood; best part; strong).
+Etymology : Braj - sār (excellent, best); Apabhransh - sāru (best, best part); Prakrit - sār (power; wealth); Pali - sār (hard wood; value; important); Sanskrit - sār (सार - hardness of wood; best part; strong).

 sārī